baillielab/sequential-gwas/docs/src/gwas.md

 ### Genetic Data

 For this workflow, both genotypes and imputed genotypes are required.
-They will likely be the respective outputs of the [Combining Datasets](@ref) and [Genotypes Imputation](@ref) workflows, optionally merged with [Combining with UK Biobank](@ref) depending on your project of interest.
+They will likely be the respective outputs of the [Combining GenOMICC Datasets](@ref) and [GenOMICC Genotypes Imputation](@ref) workflows, optionally merged with [Combining with UK Biobank](@ref) depending on your project of interest.

 ### Covariates

 There are two main types of covariates files you can use here.

 - The `COVARIATES` file contains the usual covariates information including phenotypes and is typically provided by Dominique on a per project basis.
 Unfortunately, at this point, the specifications for this file have not been clearly defined.
 The columns of the file I have received are: `genotype_file_id`, `age_years`, `sex`, `case_or_control`, `cohort`, `severe_cohort_primary_diagnosis`, `isaric_cohort_max_severity_score`.
-- An optional `INFERRED_COVARIATES` contains covariates information that is inferred from the genetic datasets during the [Combining Datasets](@ref) workflow.
+- An optional `INFERRED_COVARIATES` contains covariates information that is inferred from the genetic datasets during the [Combining GenOMICC Datasets](@ref) workflow.
 This is the case for ancestry estimates for instance.

 ### GWAS Variables